-For decades, doctors have administered chemotherapy as the only available treatment for cancer patients.
-Dr. Kenneth O’Byrne, Professor of Medical Oncology and Queensland Senior Clinical Research Fellow, who has studied cancer for over 30 years has seen both positive and negative effects of chemotherapy.
+For decades, doctors have administered chemotherapy for cancer treatment as the only available option for patients.
+Dr. Kenneth O’Byrne, Professor of Medical Oncology and Queensland Senior Clinical Research Fellow, has studied cancer for over 30 years and has seen both positive and negative effects of chemotherapy.

 Lung cancer is just as evasive.
-Smoking, air pollution, asbestos, radiation, chromates and coke-oven emissions have been linked to lung cancer development.3 However, medical researchers have not come to one single cause of the disease.
+Smoking, air pollution, asbestos, radiation, chromates and coke-oven emissions have been linked to lung cancer development.
+However, medical researchers have not come to one single cause of the disease.

-Immunotherapy has held great promises in the treatment of lung cancer and othermalignancies.
-Patients receive drug treatment to activate the immune system and enable it to fight cancer.
-In some countries, including the Philippines, immunotherapy is used as first line treatment for lung cancer.
-Once the patient is diagnosed with cancer, there is no need to undergo chemotherapy as the patient can receive immunotherapy immediately.
-How can a breakthrough regimen like immunotherapy achieve this phenomenalresult?
+Immunotherapy held great promises in the treatment of lung cancer and other malignancies.
+With this therapy, patients receive drug treatment to activate the immune system and enable it to fight cancer.
+In other countries, immunotherapy is used as first line treatment for lung cancer, meaning once the patient is diagnosed with cancer, there is no need to undergo chemotherapy – the patient can receive immunotherapy immediately.
+How can a breakthrough regimen like immunotherapy achieve this phenomenal result?

 According to O’Byrne, scientific breakthroughs now allow doctors to identify which cancer cells switch off the immune system.
 The next step is to convert this discovery into a therapeutic agent.

 An immunotherapy drug reactivates the patient’s immune response, fights cancer, and causes cancer cells to shrink.
-Observations show that the agent may be more effective as first line of treatment.4
+Observations show that the agent may be more effective as first line of treatment.

-Combination therapy changing the face of lung cancer treatment
+How combination therapy is changing the face of lung cancer treatment

-Lung cancer patients are getting more benefits when they undergo a combination of immunotherapy and chemotherapy.4 Such approach is more capable of killing cancer cells and achieves remission, as clinical studies show.
+Lung cancer patients get more benefits when they undergo a combination of immunotherapy and chemotherapy.
+This type of combination therapy is more capable of killing cancer cells and achieves remission, as clinical studies show.